Kevin Magee (footballer)

-Kevin Magee (born 10 April 1971) is a former Scottish professional footballer, active mainly in the 1990s, who played as a midfielder for Livingston, Montrose, Berwick Rangers, Dundee and Preston North End.
+Kevin Magee (born 10 April 1971) is a Scottish former professional footballer, active mainly in the 1990s, who played as a midfielder for Livingston, Montrose, Berwick Rangers, Dundee and Preston North End.

 Club career

 Early playing career

 Magee began his career with Armadale before joining Partick Thistle in 1991.

 Partick Thistle

 Aged 20, he made his debut appearance on Monday, 12 August 1991, in a 1–0 win away to Meadowbank Thistle in the SFL First Division.
 Despite making only one start for the first team over the following two years, he was signed by Preston North End.

 Preston North End

 A series of injuries, including three broken legs, limited his chances at Preston.
 He played 29 games, scoring once, and he was released at the end of his contract.
 During his time at Preston, he played in the same team as David Beckham who was on loan from Manchester United at the time.